codefresh-io/docs.codefresh.io/_docs/testing/create-composition.md

 {:start="5"}
 1. Click **Next**.
+  >**NOTE**
-  >We don’t support the `build` property of Docker Compose.
+  We don’t support the `build` property of Docker Compose.
 We will replace it with images automatically using a pipeline that is automatically created.

 {% include
 image.html